mdubourg001/maximedubourg.com/assets/posts/tree-shaking-101.md

 ## Live code inclusion

 Tree-shaking is a dead code elimination (DCE) technique popularized by the [Rollup bundler project](https://rollupjs.org).
-While common DCE techniques consists of applying optimizations and removing code from a final program, tree-shaking is about **building a final program by only including live code**.
+While common DCE techniques consist of applying optimizations and removing code from a final program, tree-shaking is about **building a final program by only including live code**.

 Let's take the example of the following program: it consists of three ES modules, `a.js`, `b.js` and `index.js` that is also the entry point.